On Clarity in Performance Reporting

 When questions arose:

-• Reporting redirected them to Operations.
+• Reporting redirected questions to service-facing functions.

 • Commentary expanded, but structure did not.